EasonLiaw/Wafer_Fault_Detection/README.md

 - F1 score (Main metric for Optuna hyperparameter tuning)
 - Matthew's correlation coefficient
 - Average precision score

-## Machine Pipelines Configuration
----
-While data preprocessing steps can be done on the entire dataset before model training, it is highly recommended to perform all data preprocessing steps within cross validation using pipelines to reduce the risk of data leakage, where information from training data is leaked to validation/test data.

-The sections below summarizes the details of Machine Learning pipelines with various variations in steps:

-#### i.
-Handling missing values
-Most machine learning models do not automatically handle missing values (with the exception of XGBoost, LightGBM and CatBoost).
-Therefore, missing values need appropriate handling first before subsequent steps of the pipeline can be executed.

-For this project, missing values are handled using the following methods:

-- Simple Mean Imputation: For gaussian features that have data missing completely at random (MCAR)
-- Simple Median Imputation: For non gaussian features that have data missing completely at random (MCAR)
-- End Tail Mean Imputation: For gaussian features that have data missing at random (MAR)
-- End Tail Median Imputation: For non gaussian features that have data missing at random (MAR)

-Note that skewness of features is used to distinguish between gaussian and non-gaussian features.
-On the other hand, number of features with low spearman correlation (between -0.4 and 0.4) of missingness with other features is used to distinguish between MCAR (All features) and MAR (Not all features).

-For XGBoost, LightGBM and CatBoost, the presence of this pipeline step is also tested as part of hyperparameter tuning within nested cross validation.

-#### ii.
-Handling imbalanced data
-While most machine learning models have hyperparameters that allow adjustment of <b>class weights</b> for classification, an alternative solution to handle imbalanced data is to use oversampling or undersampling or combination of both oversampling and undersampling methods.

-For this project, the following methods of handling imbalanced data are tested:

-- SMOTETomek: Combine over (SMOTEENC) and under sampling using SMOTE and Tomek links.
-- SMOTEENN: Combine over (SMOTEENC) and under sampling using SMOTE and Edited Nearest Neighbours.
-- SMOTEENC: Synthetic Minority Over-sampling Technique for Nominal and Continuous data.
-- No oversampling or undersampling required

-For XGBoost, LightGBM and CatBoost, if handling missing values are not included as part of the pipeline, this step of the pipeline will be discarded.

-#### iii.
-Handling outliers by capping at extreme values
-Machine learning models like Logistic Regression, Linear SVC and KNN are highly sensitive to outliers, which may impact model performance.
-For those 3 types of models, the presence of this step of the pipeline by capping outliers at extreme ends of gaussian/non-gaussian distribution will be tested accordingly using Winsorizer function from feature-engine library.

-Note that Anderson test is used to identify gaussian vs non-gaussian distribution in this pipeline step.

-#### iv.
-Gaussian transformation on non-gaussian variables
-In Machine Learning, several machine learning models like Logistic Regression and Gaussian Naive Bayes tends to perform best when data follows the assumption of normal distribution.
-The following types of gaussian transformation are tested on non-gaussian features and the gaussian transformation that works best on given feature (the lowest test statistic that is smaller than 5% critical value) will be used for gaussian transformation:

-- Logarithmic
-- Reciprocal
-- Square Root
-- Yeo Johnson
-- Square
-- Quantile (Normal distribution)

-Note that Anderson test is used to identify whether a given gaussian transformation technique successfully converts a non-gaussian feature to a gaussian feature.

-#### v.
-Feature Scaling
-Feature scaling is only essential in some machine learning models like Logistic Regression, Linear SVC and KNN for faster convergence and to prevent misinterpretation of one feature significantly more important than other features.

-For this project, the following methods of feature scaling are tested:

-- Standard Scaler
-- MinMax Scaler
-- Robust Scaler
-- Standard Scaler for gaussian features + MinMax Scaler for non-gaussian features

-#### vi.
-Feature Selection
-Given the current dataset has very large number of features, performing feature selection is essential for simplifying the machine learning model, reducing model training time and to reduce risk of model overfitting.

-For this project, the presence of removing highly correlated variables (>0.8) based on spearman correlation is tested (except for FeatureWiz method) along with the following methods of feature selection with pipelines that handle missing values:

-- Mutual Information
-- ANOVA
-- Feature Importance using Extra Trees Classifier
-- Logistic Regression with Lasso Penalty (l1)
-- BorutaShap (Default base learner: Random Forest Classifier)
-- FeatureWiz (SULOV (Searching for Uncorrelated List of Variables) + Recursive Feature Elimination with XGBoost Classifier)

-For pipelines (XGBoost, LightGBM and CatBoost) that do not involve handling missing values, only feature selection method tested is based on feature importance for respective base learners.

-#### vii.
-Cluster Feature representation
-After selecting the best features from feature selection, an additional step that can be tested involves representing distance between various points and identified cluster point as a feature (cluster_distance) for model training.
-From the following research paper (https://link.springer.com/content/pdf/10.1007/s10115-021-01572-6.pdf) written by Maciej Piernik and Tadeusz Morzy in 2021, both authors concluded the following points that will be applied to this project:

--  Adding cluster-generated features may improve quality of classification models (linear classifiers like Logistic Regression and Linear SVC), with extra caution required for non-linear classifiers like K Neighbors Classifier and random forest approaches.

-- Encoding clusters as features based on distances between points and cluster representatives with feature scaling is significantly better than solely relying on cluster membership with One Hot encoding.

-- Adding generated cluster features to existing ones is safer option than replacing them altogether, which may yield model improvements without degrading model quality

-- No single clustering approach (K-means vs Hierarchical vs DBScan vs Affinity Propagation) provide significantly better results in model performance.
-Thus, affinity propagation method is used for this project, which automatically determines the number of clusters to use.
-However, "damping" parameter requires hyperparameter tuning for using Affinity Propagation method.

 ## Project Findings
 ---